-The following eight species recorded at Winona and Vinemount Conservation Areas, listed in Table 2. are considered species at risk either federally (SARA) or provincially (ESA).
+The following 10 species recorded at WVCA listed in Table 5 are considered species at risk either federally (SARA) or provincially (ESA).
 These species were recorded within either Winona or Vinemount Conservation Areas through different data sources all observed during the breeding season except Eastern Whip-poor will which was noted on migration.

-Table 3.
+Table 5.
 Federal and Provincial Species at Risk

 Common name Scientific name SARA status (Schedule 1) ESA status Documented

-Barn Swallow Hirundo rustica THR THR NAI
+Barn Swallow Hirundo rustica THR SC NAI

 Bobolink Dolichonyx oryzivorus THR THR NAI

 Eastern Whip-poor-will Antrostomus vociferus THR THR ebird

 Wood Thrush Hylocichla mustelina THR SC BBS

 Bank swallow Riparia riparia THR THR NAI

 Chimney swift Chaetura pelagica THR THR NAI

+Canada Warbler Cardellina canadensis THR SC NAI

+Eastern Meadowlark Sturnella magna THR THR NAI

 Jefferson Salamander Ambystoma END END NAI

 and complex jeffersonianum

 Monarch Danaus plexippus END SC NAI

-The Barn Swallow and Canada Warbler have been reassessed recently (2020) and Common Nighthawk (2018) by the federal Committee on the Status of Endangered Wildlife in Canada (COSEWIC) to Special Concern.
+The Barn Swallow and Canada Warbler have been reassessed recently (2020) by the federal Committee on the Status of Endangered Wildlife in Canada (COSEWIC) to Special Concern.
 Neither status has been changed on Schedule 1 of SARA as of the writing of this Management Plan so they will be treated as SAR in this document.

 Adult Monarchs have been observed throughout the fields and open portions of the forested habitats of this conservation Area.
 This species is considered a species of "Special Concern" on the Species at risk in Ontario (SARO) list.
 This means that the species lives in the wild in Ontario but may become threatened or endangered due to a combination of threats and biological characteristics.
-In 2016 COSEWIC recommended that this species be up listed to endangered on Schedule 1 of the federal SAR listing.
-This has not occurred.
-Many of these species at risk noted above are from background documents and their exact location within the Conservation Area is not known.
-It is likely that the Chimney Swift, Barn and Bank Swallows were seen flying over these Conservation Areas.
-The Eastern Whip-poor-will was seen on migration.
-While the Bobolink may have been recorded in the large fields adjacent to these Conservation areas.
+Many of these species at risk noted above are from background documents and their exact location within the WVCA is not known.
+It is likely that the Chimney Swift, Barn and Bank Swallows were seen flying over these conservation areas.
+The Eastern Whip-poor-will was seen on migration, while the Bobolink and Eastern Meadowlark may have been recorded in the large fields adjacent to these conservation areas.
 Although not surveyed for, it is likely that species at risk bats use the conservation areas for parts of their life cycle.
 Wood thrush was heard in multiple locations within the forested slopes of the Niagara Escarpment.
 Finally, the Jefferson Salamander records are from the Natural Areas Inventory and likely recorded in the forested talus slopes.
 This species has been included as it is cryptic species to survey for and it is longed lived.
 Threatened and endangered species habitat is protected under the Endangered Species Act (provincially) and the Species at Risk Act (federally).
 Permits may be required for development within the habitat for threatened and endangered species.

 There were also a large number of locally rare (23) and uncommon (38) species recorded during field surveys and found in the background research.
-These include birds, plants and butterflies and are mostly concentrated within the forested sections of the Niagara Escapement.
-See Table 3. for more information.
+The status for these species comes from the 2014 Natural Areas Inventory (NAI) document.
+These include birds, plants and butterflies and are mostly concentrated within the forested sections of the Niagara Escarpment.
+See Table 6. for more information.

-Table 4.
+Table 6.
 Locally Rare and Uncommon Species